pylhc/pylhc.github.io/docs/resources/timeline.md

-# Quick Run 3 Commissioning Timeline
+# A Quick Run 3 OMC Commissioning Timeline

+This page provides quick access links to logbook entries of important OMC shifts or measurements done during the LHC Run 3 Commissioning.

 ??? warning "Weird shift with the links"
     The logbook is weird and when clicking on the direct link to an event, sometimes it will not show the whole day's page.